in

 The file needs some post-production:

-• Set the kelvin at around 3700K to keep the warmth.
+• Set the kelvin of your camera at around 3700K to keep the warmth.

 • Set the picture color profile to Adobe Standard.